nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

-12. You can copy/download this windows image to the folder where you configured your OpenStack CLI as described [Here](../openstack-cli/openstack-CLI.md) and upload to the NERC's OpenStack running the following command:
+12. You can copy/download this windows image to the folder where you configured your OpenStack CLI as described [Here](../openstack-cli/openstack-CLI.md) and upload to the NERC's OpenStack running the following OpenStack Image API command:

     `$ openstack image create --disk-format qcow2 --file win2k22.qcow2 MS-Windows-2022`